 Research shows that structured play, when effectively applied, can facilitate healing and develop life skills.

 To view the webinar in its entirety, click here.

-We must do all we can to support program countries through the COVID-19 pandemic.
+We must do all we can to support program countries through the COVID-19 pandemic and beyond.

-We will work to ensure the world’s most vulnerable children and young people get the support they need during this crisis but to do this we need your help.
+We will work to ensure the world’s most vulnerable children and young people get the support they need, but to do this we need your help.